daoran/proto/README.md

 ## License

-The source code is released under GPLv3 license.
+The source code is released under MIT license.